Sustainability & my carbon footprint

 My website’s carbon footprint & emissions

 I’ve taken positive steps and made my website more sustainable and faster to load.
-Removing large photos and images, and reducing the file size of logos, means that the carbon results for my website are pretty decent.
-I achieved an A grade (less than 0.185g).
+Removing large photos and images, and reducing the file size of logos, means that the carbon results for my website are the lowest they can be.
+I get an A+ grade (less than 0.092g).

 First visit (i.e. not cached):